How does Austrade's Export Market Development Grant (EMDG) grant work, what's it worth and what are the key due dates?

 First you have to spend the money, and then claim it back.
 The EMDG reimbursement is a strange kind of split-payment system with an initial amount paid and then subject to whether the program has enough overall budget left to pay a second top-up payment.

-You need to apply by 30 November for the prior financial year, or you have until 28 February if using an approved grant consultant.
+You need to apply by 30 November for the prior financial year (against your pre-approved plan), or you have until 28 February if using an approved grant consultant.

 It's a heavily audited program; therefore you can expect to be audited for your first lodgement so you'll need detailed documentation.